This fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.

 - Grilled shrimp

-I also like to serve it when I make a meatless main course like cauliflower steak or crustless broccoli quiche.
+I also like to serve it as a side dish when I make a meatless main course like cauliflower steak or crustless broccoli quiche.

 Recipe Card